mgechev/revive/README.md

 revive -config config.toml -formatter stylish github.com/mgechev/revive
 ```

 This will use `config.toml`, the `stylish` formatter, and will run linting over the `github.com/mgechev/revive` package.
 Keep in mind that the `stylish` formatter performs aggregation and grouping of the discovered problems in your code.
 This means that the output will be buffered and printed at once.
-If you want a streaming output use `default`.
+If you want a streaming output use `friendly` or `default`.

 ## Available Rules